MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 > [!NOTE]
 > You will not be able to change the `displayName` or `entitId` of your tab.
 This is defined by the app manifest.

-If your [configurable channel or group tab](#configure-a-channel-or-group-chat-tab) allowed users to edit the tab after it was pinned, that is `canUpdateConfiguration: true` then you should continue to keep the `configurableTab` property in your app manifest in order to ensure users can edit pre-existing pinned configurable tabs
+If your [configurable tab](#configure-a-channel-or-group-chat-tab) allowed users to edit the tab after it was pinned, that is `canUpdateConfiguration: true` then you should continue to keep the `configurableTab` property in your app manifest in order to ensure users can edit pre-existing pinned configurable tabs

 ### Determine your `contentUrl`